 From here you can either walk down to Cabanaconde (an easy 2 hour down-hill hike).
 Or you can catch a lift with one of the local shuttles (for 2 soles – needless to say, we took the lift).

-After a quick breakfast in Cabanadonde it’s time to start the 5 hour trek downhill to Llahuar.
+After a quick breakfast in Cabanadonde it’s time to start the 5 hour trek downhill to Llahuar Colca Canyon.
 The earlier you start the better as the sun from about 11 is scorching are really zaps you of energy.

 Day 3 | llahuar – fure

 Now I have to warn you.
-This was probably one of the worst stretches of the trail for us.
+This was probably one of the worst stretches of our Colca Canyon hike.
 It’s all uphill and you’re bush bashing through tonnes of flowers and vines getting attacked by big black bees.
 We did stop a few times and wonder whether we’d taken a wrong turn.
 But stick with it, eventually you’ll come out on the main path to Fure and find the little town about 10 minutes on.

 There are a couple of hostels in Fure, we stayed at the 2nd one, further down the hill (15 sole per person).
 And experienced some of the best views from our hostel window I’ve ever seen.
 After a spot of lunch (10 soles) we set off for the main attraction of the town – Huaruro waterfall.
 Again this was another tough, confusing hike.
 It’s one of those walks where you think the waterfall is going to be around every corner but it’s not.
 It should take you about 1.5 hours to reach it and there’s a lovely rock to sit on and soak up the view.